-Drop menu buttons are special buttons that cause a menu to pop-up.
+Drop menu buttons are special buttons that cause a menu to pop-up when you press them.
 You can identify a drop menu button by the small black triangle in the lower right corner.
-Drop menus contain a number of selections to choose from, potentially including additional submenus.
+Drop menus contain a number of selections to choose from.
 To make a selection, move the mouse over your choice and release, or just click on it.